markekraus/PSRAW/docs/Module/about_RedditApplication.md

 Describes the RedditApplication Class

 # LONG DESCRIPTION
 The `RedditApplication` class is used to define the parameters of an application which access the Reddit API.
 The `RedditApplication` class becomes embedded in the `RedditOAuthToken` class after an OAuth Access token is requested.
 A single application may be used by multiple users or by a single user multiple times.
 Each user requires their own Access Token and a single user can have multiple Access Token.
 The `RedditApplication` class makes it possible to define an application’s parameters once and then reuse it multiple times in multiple Access Tokens for multiple users.

 A `RedditApplication` class houses the Client ID and Client Secret as defined at https://ssl.reddit.com/prefs/apps .
 The `Name` and `Description` of the `RedditApplication` do not need to match what is registered with Reddit.
 They are provided along with the `GUID` property as a convenience to identify your applications.

 A `RedditApplication` is required to request an OAuth Access Token with `Request-RedditOAuthToken`.

 You can create `RedditApplication` objects using the `New-RedditApplication` function

-The `RedditApplication` class is imported automatically when you import the PSRAW module.

 # Constructors